cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/multi_service.md

 But when using this option, the following must be noted:

-When `server.WithRefuseTrafficWithoutServiceName` option is enabled, an error will occur if the server receives requests in the following cases with a message "no service name while the server has WithRefuseTrafficWithoutServiceName option enabled":
+When `server.WithRefuseTrafficWithoutServiceName` option is enabled, an error will occur with a message "no service name while the server has WithRefuseTrafficWithoutServiceName option enabled" if the server receives requests in the following cases:
 - Client uses the older kitex version (< v0.9.0), which does not support multi-service feature
 - The transport protocol of a request is not TTHeader (kitex pb's transport protocol enables TTHeader by default)